ramkishore417/pms-process-pension/README.md

 # Pension Management System | ProcessPension Microservice
+The ProcessPension Microservice is an important component of the Pension Management System.
+It verifies pensioner details and calculates the pension amount based on Aadhaar number, then returns the detail to the web application for display.

 ## Functional Requirements
 ProcessPension Microservice should be invoked from the web application.
 It allows the following operations:
 - It takes in Aadhaar number and determines the Pension amount and bank service charge